Turbulence modeling over riblets via domain transformation: Perturbation analysis of Lyapunov equation

-Alternative forcing models (e.g.,~\citep{zarjovgeoACC14,zarchejovgeoTAC17,zarjovgeoJFM17,zargeojovARC20}) that may result in more accurate predictions of two-point correlations at the level of $\alpha^0$ could also be used here.
+{In this study, we compute the two-dimensional energy spectrum of smooth channel flow using a DNS-generated database (\url{https://torroja.dmt.upm.es/channels/data}) as $\bar{E}_s(k_x,\theta_n)=\int_{-1}^{1}{E}_s(y,k_x,\theta_n)dy$, where ${E}_s(y,k_x,\theta_n)$ is the energy spectrum resulting from DNS.} Alternative forcing models (e.g.,~\citep{zarjovgeoACC14,zarchejovgeoTAC17,zarjovgeoJFM17,zargeojovARC20}) that may result in more accurate predictions of two-point correlations at the level of $\alpha^0$ could also be used here.
 Due to the block-diagonal structure of $\cA_{0,\theta}$ (equation~\eqref{eq.A0-structure}), the solution $\cX_{l,\theta}$ inherits the structure of the right-hand side operator, i.e.,

 where the box denotes the element on the main diagonal of $\cX_{l,\theta}$.
 Each block can be computed by substituting for $\cA_{l,\theta}$ and $\cX_{l,\theta}$ into equations~\eqref{eq.Xpertset} to obtain a coupled system of Lyapunov equations as shown below up to $\alpha^2$: